-9.1 The Audit Committee is asked to recommend to Full Council that it accepts Public Sector Audit Appointments' invitation to opt into the sector-led option for the appointment of external auditors to principal local government and police bodies for five financial years from 1 April 2023.
+9.1 That the Public Sector Audit Appointments' invitation to opt into the sector-led option for the appointment of external auditors to principal local government and police bodies for five financial years from 1 April 2023, be accepted.

-Is this a key decision?
+is this a key decision?
 No Do the exempt information categories apply?
 No Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?
 No

 How many appendices does the report contain?

-One

-List of Background Papers:

-None

-Lead Officer:

-Jaclyn Gibson, Chief Finance Officer Telephone (01522) 873258
+One List of Background Papers: None Lead Officer: Jaclyn Gibson, Chief Finance Officer Telephone (01522) 873258